Here’s how we're working to design an education system that supports all students to succeed.

 Redesigning Schools and Systems

-- The Student Experience Project (SEP) is a network of post-secondary institutions and researchers working together to ensure students from all backgrounds feel a sense of belonging in college and are able to successfully complete their post-secondary degree.
+- The Student Experience Project (SEP) is a network of post-secondary institutions and researchers working together to ensure students from all backgrounds feel a sense of belonging in colleges and universities and can successfully complete their post-secondary degree.

 Creating Conditions for Change

 - To create an education system that ensures equitable opportunity for all, we need to advance policies and encourage educators to adopt culturally-responsive practices that support students’ success in the classroom and beyond.

 - The Raikes Foundation is convening researchers, legislators, advocates, educators, and funders across the field to correct longstanding inequities in school finance and resources at the state and local levels.